 Student demand exceeds program capacity in several of the undergraduate majors.
-Therefore, admission into an engineering major is based on academic excellence demonstrated at UCSD, in high school, or at a community college.
-Admission will be granted to the maximum number of students in each major program consistent with maintaining acceptable program quality.
+Therefore, admission into an impacted engineering major is based on academic excellence demonstrated at UCSD, in high school, or at a community college.
+Admission will be granted to the maximum number of students in each of these impacted major programs consistent with maintaining acceptable program quality and in compliance with admissions procedures and criteria approved by the Academic Senate's Committee on Educational Policy.